-- Students are to report to the "Temporary learning Center" (T.L.C.) immediately after homeroom and no later than 8:13 A.M. with ALL books and materials necessary for the day. - Book bags, gym bags and coats are not permitted in T.L.C. - You must remain in your assigned seat and face forward at all times.
+- Students are to report to the main office immediately following the conclusion of homeroom with ALL books, Chromebook and other school related materials necessary for the day. - Book bags, gym bags and coats are not permitted in T.L.C. - You must remain in your assigned seat and face forward at all times.
 All students are to raise their hand for permission if you must leave your seat to sharpen your pencil, use the restroom or obtain any other supplies. - Initially, students are required to complete a learning packet that affords them the opportunity to reflect on their behavior.
 Successful completion of the T.L.C.
 Learning Packet will be followed by classroom assignments submitted by the student's teachers.
 You may be given additional work to compensate for the loss of class time and participation.
 Work that is not completed correctly will be re-done! - Talking, sleeping or any other form of unacceptable behavior is strictly prohibited and may result in further disciplinary action.
 Students are expected to complete coursework or read.
 Magazines, unless provided by the T.L.C. supervisor, are not permitted. - Students are not permitted to converse with teachers, administrators or students who may enter the room. - Eating is not permitted.
 You will eat lunch as a group at the assigned time.
-Follow all directions given to you on the way to lunch. - Students are not permitted to participate in extracurricular activities while assigned to T.L.C. - Failure to follow any of these rules, failure to complete coursework, or disruptive behavior will result in additional T.L.C. assignments, Out-of-School Suspension, and/or a Citation for Disorderly Conduct filed with the District Magistrate. - In the event of a Fire Drill, please exit the building by the main doors of the school near the office and proceed to the field below the bus ramp.
+Follow all directions given to you on the way to lunch. - Students are not permitted to participate in extracurricular activities while assigned to T.L.C. - Failure to follow any of these rules, failure to complete coursework, or disruptive behavior will result in additional T.L.C. assignments, Out-of-School Suspension, and/or a Citation for Disorderly Conduct filed with the District Magistrate. - In the event of a Fire Drill, please follow the emergency exit procedures posted in the classroom.

-After-School Detention for 2021 - 2022 Procedures/Rules
+After-School Detention Procedures/Rules

-- Students are to report to the area outside of the cafeteria near the counseling office no later than 3:00 PM on the day of assigned after-school detention. - After-School Detention hours are from 3:00 PM to 4:00 PM Tuesday and Thursdays. - Students shall bring necessary materials to class, (e.g., paper, pencil, books, Chromebook, etc.). - Students will be required to complete a "Detention Learning Packet" that will focus on positive behaviors. - Sleeping will not be tolerated.
+- Students are to report to the area outside of the cafeteria near the counseling office no later than 3:00 PM on the day of assigned after-school detention. - After-School Detention hours are from 3:00 PM to 4:00 PM. - Students shall bring necessary materials to class, (e.g., paper, pencil, books, Chromebook, etc.). - Sleeping will not be tolerated.
 Talking is not permitted.
 Students are to do assigned work.
-Food and/or beverages are prohibited. - Transportation and liability of transportation for After -School Detention is solely that of the parent/guardian. - Failure to adhere to the established Procedures/Rules or not report for After-School Detention will result in one day of TLC.
+Food and/or beverages are prohibited. - Transportation and liability of transportation for After -School Detention is solely that of the parent/guardian. - Failure to adhere to the established Procedures/Rules or not report for After-School Detention will result in one day of TLC